For best experience please turn on javascript and use a modern browser!

 The second and third year

-In the second year, your course selection will be devoted to your major.
+In the second year, your course selection will be devoted to your major, that will provide the basis for further specialisation in European Studies.
 In the third year of the programme, you can tailor your own curriculum.
-You will:
+In the second and third year you will:

-• Choose to specialise in one of five majors: European Culture, European History, East European Studies, European Law and European Economics.
-You will continue to develop the language you selected in the first year.
+• Choose to specialise in one of six majors: European Culture, European History, East European Studies, European Law, European Politics, or European Economics.

-• Take a course in ‘Philosophy of the Humanities’, in which you will explore the historical and philosophical background of the Humanities with a focus on the field of European Studies.
+• Take a course in ‘Philosophy of the Humanities’, in which you will explore the historical and philosophical background of the Humanities and consider global and European discussions on Philosophy.

 • Specialise in a second major, opt for a minor or choose electives in a wide range of subjects.
 You also have the opportunity to use your elective credits to study abroad or do an internship for a semester.
 You will conclude the programme by writing a Bachelor’s thesis, your first major piece of independent research.